CAR DIAGNOSTICS

 - Throttle opening

-The potential causes for a warning light can range from improperly tightening your gas cap to engine, transmission or braking system performance issues.
+The potential causes for a warning light can range from improperly tightening your fuel cap to engine, transmission or braking system performance issues.
 Even if the car still appears to be driving “fine”, ignoring dashboard lights can lead to serious issues.
 It can possibly lead to engine damage or other component failures.
 In some cases, this can be a safety hazard.